uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/execution_model/index.rst

 Similar to DPC++ queues, streams can be in-order and out-of-order (see the relevant portion of the DPC++ specification for the explanation).
-The desired behavior can be specified using :enum:`dnnl::stream::flags` value.
+The desired behavior can be specified using :any:`dnnl::stream::flags` value.
 A stream created from a DPC++ queue inherits its behavior.

 .. doxygenstruct:: dnnl::stream